torproject/onionbalance/docs/onionbalance-config.rst

 master/<ONION_ADDRESS>.key
-  The private key which will become the public address and identity for your hidden service.
+  The private key which will become the public address and identity for your onion service.
 It is essential that you keep this key secure.

 master/torrc-server
   A sample Tor configuration file which can be used with the Tor instance